-I went out to dinner at Grand Cafe in South Minneapolis recently, with Ranelle and one of her friends from Chicago.
-We ate steak tartare with boquerones, chicken liver mousse, pork pate en croute with savora mustard, wilted spinach salad with lardons, boozy rum cake for dessert.
-It was the kind of dining experience that teaches you how good food can be, how good food should taste and feel, and then leaves you defeated as though you’ve been crushed by a cleaver to the chest, the remnants lingering behind your teeth.
+I was treated to a high end, high class dinner recently at a classic French restaurant.
+We ate steak tartare with boquerones, chicken liver mousse, pork pate en croute with savora mustard, wilted spinach salad with lardons, rum cake for dessert.
+It was the kind of dining experience that teaches one how good food can be, how good food should taste and feel, and then leaves you defeated as though you’ve been crushed by a cleaver to the chest, the remnants lingering behind your teeth.
 We tipped our waitress.
-We bought beer for the kitchen.
+We bought beer for the kitchen staff.
 We went home with empty pockets.

 I made macaroni and cheese from the box, found some grapes and watermelon in the fridge, drank a beer from the can, opened a bag of chips and sour cream.